Best Car Insurance in Vermont for 2025 [Your Guide to the Top 10 Companies]

 Cons

-- Higher Premiums than Competitors: Allstate’s average monthly premium is between $133 and $158, more than the state average of about $100 for Vermont.
+- Higher Premiums Than Competitors: Allstate’s average monthly premium for full coverage is $142, which is more than the state average of about $100.

 - Below-Average Customer Satisfaction: Power’s 815/1,000 customer satisfaction rating is behind those of its competitors.